1

 「兵困於林中,重燕、趙,以膠東委於燕,以濟西委於趙。 已得講於魏,至公子延,因犀首屬行而攻趙。

-'Troops were trapped in Linzhong, strengthening Yan and Zhao, entrusting Jiaodong to Yan, entrusting Jixi to Zhao.
-Already obtained peace with Wei, arrived at Gongzi Yan, and because of Xi Shou continuing on attacked Zhao.
+'Its troops were trapped in Linzhong, so it strengthened Yan and Zhao, entrusting Jiaodong to Yan and Jixi to Zhao.
+After obtaining peace with Wei through Prince Yan, Qin then had Xi Shou continue the campaign and attack Zhao.

 62